goodrobots/devFrame/docs/_docs/15-battery.md

 ### 1.2 Test Fit Battery

-- Place the battery on the Cross Mounts
+- Place the battery on the Cross Mounts.
-- Cinch the velcro straps
+- Tighten the velcro straps.
 - Check your power leads from PDB.
 Now is a good time to make sure the leads are a good length.
 Don't forget they need to stay clear of props.

 ![Battery Test Install]({{ site.baseurl }}/assets/images/battery-etc/battery-test-install.jpeg){: width="80%" .align-center}